 The lies from a narcissist to keep their behaviour hidden.

-Emotions are a strong feeling we depending on our, mood, circumstances or relationship with another.
+Emotions are a strong feelings we have depending on our mood, circumstances or relationship with another.

 Our feelings are a physical or emotional state of awareness.

 Our instincts are a natural or intuitive way of thinking.

 When in a relationship with a narcissist they will downplay our emotional feelings, deny or let us know something is wrong within how we feel to escape accountability for how they behave.

 We often end up losing sight of their behaviour or their intent, as it becomes hidden by the phrases they use to distract us from what they’re doing, by getting us to focus on our feelings, by making out that in some way our feelings are wrong, when our feelings are not wrong, they are normal everyday feelings that all people have, those negative feelings which we can all have, just become heightened around a narcissist as our feelings are trying to protect us from their behaviour.
 However, their gaslighting often confuses us into believing our feelings are at fault and not their toxic behaviour.